jackmaden/philosophybreak/src/pages/articles/language-shapes-reality/index.md

 ## The cognitive universes we live in

-<span class="big-letter">C</span>ommenting on the multitude of languages across the globe, Boroditsky remarks: "the beauty of linguistic diversity is that it reveals to us just how ingenious and how flexible the human mind is.
-Human minds have invented not one cognitive universe, but 7,000."
+<span class="big-letter">C</span>ommenting on the multitude of languages across the globe, Boroditsky remarks: “the beauty of linguistic diversity is that it reveals to us just how ingenious and how flexible the human mind is.
+Human minds have invented not one cognitive universe, but 7,000.”

 That we _invent_ the cognitive universes we occupy is a powerful thought — and an empowering one.
 Within languages, specialist vocabulary provides deeper, more detailed conceptual clusters that enrich and inform our understanding of particular subjects.
 An engineer, for instance, describes a bridge differently to a painter; a violinist hears an orchestra differently to a percussionist; a chef explains a meal differently to a food critic.